The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Coupon-based targeting

-You can create special revenue and payout structures that apply only when specific coupon codes are used.
+You can choose to generate conversions only when specific coupon codes are used.
 This is particularly useful for:

 Running special promotional campaigns with specific partners